-Indiana workers who suffer work-related injuries are eligible to receive a range of benefits through the state workers compensation system, including medical treatments and payments to cover a portion of lost wages.
-Eligibility for specific benefits depends on the nature of a worker’s injuries, the extent of his/her permanent limitations, and the ability to return to work.
+Indiana workers who suffer work-related injuries are eligible to receive a range of benefits through the state workers’ compensation system, including medical treatments and payments to cover a portion of lost wages.
+Eligibility for specific benefits depends on the nature of a worker’s injuries, the extent of his or her permanent limitations, and the ability to return to work.
 If a worker is found to be temporarily or permanently disabled, an impairment rating evaluation may be ordered to determine the severity of the worker’s injury and the level of the worker’s impairment.

 When a workers compensation claim is filed, a medical exam by a licensed physician is necessary to verify the injury and determine a course of treatment.
-Once an injured worker reaches maximum medical improvement (MMI), the physician will assign a Permanent Partial Impairment (PPI) rating that shows the percentage of the worker’s impairment.
+Once an injured worker reaches maximum medical improvement (MMI), the physician will assign Permanent Partial Impairment, or PPI, ratings that show the percentage of the worker’s impairment.

 PPI ratings and weekly benefits are calculated based on the injury and affected body part.
 The PPI rating is converted into a dollar amount for payable benefits based on a complicated formula that multiplies each degree of impairment by a specific dollar amount that increases in increments.
 For injuries occurring after July 1, 2016, values are:

 - $1,750 per degree for the first 10 degrees of impairment